epfl-ada/ada-2021-project-frankezi/README.md

 * What form/distribution does it have?
 * If yes, is it correlated with some special events (COVID crisis, ...)?
 Are there sudden spikes?
 * From which part of the population does the sinophobic sentiment more frequently come from: citizens?
 Political parties?
 From which generation/range of ages?
 * Is your favorite American sinophobic?
-You can test 20 personnalities, to know if she said something about China.
+You can test personnalities, to know if she said something about China.
+* test the sinophibia of a quote

 ## Proposed additional datasets